ersideveloper/PyATM-for-beginners/README.md

 1-Download repository form github
 2-Put the file from download to Desktop
+3-Extract the file
-3-Click on Start-cmd
+4-Click on Start-cmd
-4-cd Desktop
+5-cd Desktop
-5-Type:dir  You can see downloaded file
+6-Type:dir  You can see downloaded file
-6-cd <downloaded fiel>
+7-cd <downloaded fiel>
-7-python atm.py
+8-python atm.py

 NOTE: You need to install python to do this